 Cover letters are intended to introduce the wonderful qualities about yourself that will make you a perfect match for the company.
 This does not always have to include relevant experience.

 Cover letters are often pain points for applicants who are unsure what to write.
 A pain point is something that can make you uncomfortable and stressed.

-Businesses also have pain points.
-They are worried about how to select the right candidate to be trained and to work with them.
+Businesses have pain points too.
+They worry about selecting the right candidate to be trained to work with them.